Phil's World Pub Guides - Greater London, UK

 South Bank, by the Tate Modern

 Mabel's Tavern This pleasant friendly local is a Shepherd Neame house and serves all of their brews.
-Conveniently located just across Euston Road from St Pancras Station.
+Conveniently located just across Euston Road from St Pancras station.

 Last visited September 2007.